 Common vendors: Ruby (basic tier), regional answering services, AnswerPhone

-Why the Confusion Matters
+Why Does the Confusion Matter?

 Vendors blur these lines deliberately.
 An “AI receptionist” vendor might have humans in the background handling failures.
 An “answering service” might market itself as a “virtual front desk” without PM system integration.
 A “virtual receptionist” company might heavily use AI for initial intake.